 Overview of India’s current Tier 2 approach

 India’s livestock sector is one of the largest in the world, with more than half of the world’s buffalo, more than 10% of all cattle and more than 20% of small ruminants.
-Livestock have multiple functions in rural livelihoods, and with increasing income and urbanisation, demand for animal products is gradually increasing.
-India’s first and second national communications reported that in 1994 and 2000, enteric fermentation and manure management emissions totalled just over 200,000 GgCO2 (accounting for about 60% of total agricultural emissions).
+Livestock has multiple functions in rural livelihoods, and with increasing income and urbanization, demand for animal products is gradually increasing.
+India’s first and second national communications reported that in 1994 and 2000, enteric fermentation and manure management emissions totaled just over 200,000 GgCO2 (accounting for about 60% of total agricultural emissions).

 India has used a country-specific Tier 2 approach for cattle and small ruminant enteric fermentation emissions since submitting its first national communication in 2004, although the specific method used has changed over time, as described in the second national communication (2012).
 Methane emissions from manure management are not a key category in the inventory and are estimated using a Tier 1 approach, although applications of the Tier 2 approach have been reported in sources used in the national inventory.

 Table 1: Overview of Tiers used for livestock methane emissions in India’s national GHG inventories

 |Livestock types||Tier used for enteric fermentation (CH4)||Year adopted*||Tier used for manure management (CH4)||Year adopted*|